“A Needle walks into a Haystack”

 During the process of modelling the Sabine group I was at Painshill to find out how Giambologna had devised the complex movement.
 Especially the top figure, of the Sabine woman.

-For this purpose I used two young dancers who tried for me to reproduce the movement in a static held position, Which proved heavily impossible.
+For this purpose I used two young dancers who tried for me to reproduce the movement in a static position, Which proved impossible to hold.

 I therefore deduced that the movement was done actually in motion.
 The males figure sweeping up the female arresting momentarily at the top of the sweep when she was at her lightest point.